Jsbro98/Jsbro98/README.md

 - 👋 Hi, I’m Jacob
 - 👀 I’m interested in steam gaming, sports, roller skating, and programming.
-- 💾: I’m currently learning how to code on the odin project and mooc.java at the University of Helsinki.
+- 📚 I started learning programming through The Odin Project and then moved on to MOOC.fi Java.
+- 💾 I’m growing my programming skillset in my own time, currently invested in .Net and C#.
-- 🕴️: Currently working on an associates degree at my local community college.
+- 🕴️ Activley working on an associates degree at my local community college.
-- 📫 How to reach me -> Email: jacobstanbrough@gmail.com
+- 📫 How to reach me -> Email: jacobstanbrough@gmail.com.